Texel sights & activities in our Texel travel guide

 What is special about Texel?

-One of the special features of Texel are the dunes.
+The dunes are definitely one of the special features of Texel.
 These extend along the west side of the island for a length of about 22 kilometers.
-They protect the island from the storms of the North Sea.
+They also protect the island from the storms of the North Sea.
 At the same time, they are home to rare plant and animal species.
 Many of them only appear here.
 A walk through the dunes in the Texel Dunes National Park is definitely worth it.

 What do you eat on Texel?

 On the island of sheep, lamb and sheep's cheese are often on the menu.
-The fishing fleet brings fresh fish, oysters and shrimp ashore, which also end up in the cooking pot.
-Don't miss out on the asparagus in spring.
+The fishing fleet also brings fresh fish, oysters and shrimp ashore, which also end up in the cooking pot.
+In spring, for example, you should not miss the asparagus.

 Is the island of Texel expensive?

 During the high season the island is very popular and well visited.
-The overnight prices are correspondingly expensive.
+However, the accommodation prices are correspondingly expensive.
 If you want to travel cheaper to Texel, it is better to do it in the early and late season.
 Then you get a bungalow for 2-4 people from 100 to 140 euros per night.

 What can you do on Texel in bad weather?

-If you want to learn more about the island and its inhabitants, then a visit to the Kaap Skil Museum in Oudeschild or the Museum Waelstee in De Waal is worthwhile.
+If you also want to learn more about the island and its inhabitants, then a visit to the Kaap Skil Museum in Oudeschild or the Museum Waelstee in De Waal is worthwhile.
 Also worth seeing is the Ecomare at De Koop.
-How about a shopping spree in Den Burg?
-If you stay at the Boutique Hotel Texel, you can try their Woolness offer in the spa.
+What do you think of a shopping spree in Den Burg, for example?
+If you stay at the Boutique Hotel Texel, you can also try their Woolness offer in the spa.
 Or let the Texel brewery show you how the island beer is made.

 Tips for Texel sights & activities:

-Book yours here Arrival by plane, bus or train*.
+Arrival by plane, bus or train*.
 KLM and Lufthansa fly to Amsterdam.
-From there you can take the train and bus to the ferry station in Den Helder.
+From there you can then take a rental car, train or bus to the ferry station in Den Helder.
 However, we traveled by car to Den Helder and from there we took the ferry to the island.
-Would you like to take your time when you arrive?
+Do you take the How to get there like more time?

 Texel sights & activities